Volatile substances and your health

 - sniffing when you have other health problems.

-Cardiac arrest, known as 'sudden sniffing death' is a significant risk of sniffing inhalants.
-Immediately after sniffing the user can experience arrhythmia, the irregular muscle contraction of the heart.
+Cardiac arrest is a significant risk of sniffing inhalants.
+Immediately after inhaling, the user can experience arrhythmia, the irregular muscle contraction of the heart.

 If the user doesn't receive immediate medical attention the heart can lose the ability to pump blood.
 This is a very quick and unpredictable experience.

 Death can also happen several hours after inhalation from respiratory depression.
-This dangerously slowed breathing can reduce oxygen supply.
+This means the user's breathing slows down to a dangerous level and can reduce oxygen supply.
 Vomiting while the user is intoxicated or sedated can lead to choking.

-Hypoxia, reduction of oxygen in the blood, can happen when users are huffing (inhaling with a plastic bag or soaked cloth over their face) restricting the amount of fresh air they can take in.
+Hypoxia, which is the reduction of oxygen in the blood, can happen when users restricting the amount of fresh air they can take in.

 For more information go to drugs and the law.